 To ensure your desired speed is maintained, Bosch has developed the Constant Response Circuitry so that you never have to worry about inconsistencies in your performance and precision.

-In addition, both of the jigsaws have 4 orbital action settings for smooth and aggressive cuts in a variety of materials.
+Also, both of the jigsaws have four orbital action settings for smooth and aggressive cuts in a variety of materials.
 They have the cutting capability on wood up to 5-7/8-inches, on aluminum up to 7/8-inch, and 3/8-inch on mild steel.

-A barrel grip model has an on/off switch on a side and you won’t be able to change the cutting speed during operation.
+A barrel grip model has an on/off switch on a side, and you won’t be able to change the cutting speed during operation.
 The position of this switch can be a slight inconvenience if you’re a lefty.
-In this case, you’ll be happy to hear that Bosch JS470E has an ambidextrous lock-on button so you’ll be able to use the locking feature for steady long cuts and reduced fatigue.
+In this case, you’ll be happy to hear that Bosch JS470E has an ambidextrous lock-on button, so you’ll be able to use the locking feature for steady long cuts and reduced fatigue.

 There are a couple of drawbacks.
 Some users complained about the lack of a LED light which should be an obvious feature for a saw in this price range.
 You can check out this Bosch JS572EL with LED light and the precision control II double-roller system for minimized blade deflection and excellent cut precision.